umich-hist-399/campus-histories/essays/world-war-two.md

 This accelerated structure gave birth to the credit system for languages that is still in use at Michigan.
 Today, Language classes are offered for a standard 4 credits a semester, and an accelerated 8 credits.
 Without the onset of WWII, students today may not have had the option to take the accelerated courses that allow them to graduate earlier.
 They also may not have even had the opportunity to study the Japanese language at all.

 {% include figure.html class="img-center" width="100%" caption="The first class of soldiers to pass through the Japanese Language School and become Japanese Language Specialists for the Army.
-Image curtesy of Bentley Historical Library. " src="/images/japanese.jpg" %}
+Image courtesy of Bentley Historical Library. " src="/images/japanese.jpg" %}

 ## NAME and the Navy